bds-ailab/shaman/docs/user-guide/launching.md

 - **Pruning strategies**: this option stops **jobs that take longer than a certain threshold**, either longer than **the default parametrization** or **the current median execution time**.

 - **Noise reduction strategies**: this option resamples parametrization a certain number of times to smooth out possible noise.
 The resampling can be **static** (i.e. fixed number of resamples) or **dynamic** (i.e. the parametrization is repeated until the 95% confidence interval is below a fixed threshold).
-The fitness aggregation function is the transformation applied to execution times corresponding to the same parametrization (it can be either the **mean** or **median**).
+The fitness aggregation function is the transformation applied to target metric corresponding to the same parametrization (it can be either the **mean** or **median**).

 - **Initialization steps**: this field specifies the number of parametrization sampled using a *Latin Hypercube Design* before starting the optimization heuristic.